-- N-Word Privileges: Amy Falcone insists that she's allowed to do the comedy-Italian accent that distinguishes her weasel wildshape, but it would be racist coming from anyone else.
+- N-Word Privileges: Trystan Falcone insists that they're allowed to do the comedy-Italian accent that distinguishes their weasel wildshape, but it would be racist coming from anyone else.

 - Obligatory Earpiece Touch: Invoked.
 The "C" Team, where the players have agreed to touch their temples whenever their characters confer with each other telepathically, as opposed to voicing their dialogue out loud.
 This happens at least Once per Episode, if not more often.Jerry/DM: There are a lot of things that make this the best campaign ever, but one of them in that you guys still have your fingers on your heads.

 - Obviously Evil: Pathos Gloomblight from season 10 is so obviously evil, even the Super Gullible Binwin sees right through it—yet Jim, being the Horrible Judge of Character he is, happily invites him to his birthday party.
 Pathos, a.k.a.
 Roger, is, of course, Jim's murderer, too.

 - Off the Rails: During the "Paterfamilias" arc, Jerry was planning to cut Donaar's duel with the cultist leader short, so that the latter would become his recurring nemesis.
 Instead, Ryan powergamed the heck out of his character and unleashed so much whoopass (and completely consistently with Donaar's beliefs and motivations, to boot), that he killed his nemesis faster than Jerry could come up with a way to save him, forcing him to rewrite the Skolla plotline.